Chemotherapy Induced Peripheral Neuropathy CIPN

 How is Chemotherapy-Induced Peripheral Neuropathy (CIPN) diagnosed?

-At Neuropathy Relief Miami, Dr. Alfonso will conduct a detailed consultation to understand your symptoms and medical history followed by a comprehensive neurological and orthopedic physical examination and if necessary order advanced tests to help diagnose Chemotherapy-Induced Peripheral Neuropathy (CIPN).
+A consultation will be performed to understand your individual symptoms and medical history, comprehensive physical and neurological examination and if necessary order additional advanced testing to help diagnose Chemotherapy-Induced Peripheral Neuropathy (CIPN).

-During your Chemotherapy-Induced Peripheral Neuropathy (CIPN) orthopedic and neurologic examination.
-Dr. Alfonso will analyze your motor and sensory functions.
+During your Chemotherapy-Induced Peripheral Neuropathy (CIPN) physical and neurologic examination, Dr. Alfonso will analyze your motor and sensory functions.
 He will utilize multiple tests for muscle strength, size, reflexes, coordination and balance.
-He will test your ability to feel sensations (vibrations, hot, cold, sharp, dull, light touch).
-Orthopedic testing and any x-rays will also be performed if needed to determine if you have a compression type of neuropathy in combination to Chemotherapy-Induced Peripheral Neuropathy (CIPN).
+The doctor will test your ability to feel and differentiate (vibrations, hot, cold, sharp, dull, light touch).
+Orthopedic testing and any specific x-rays will also be performed if needed to determine if you have a compression type of neuropathy in combination of Chemotherapy-Induced Peripheral Neuropathy (CIPN).

-After your exam, Dr. Alfonso will thoroughly study your results, determine if you are a good candidate for treatment and develop your individual treatment plan and recommendations.
+After your exam Dr. Alfonso will thoroughly study your results, determine if you are a good candidate for treatment and develop your treatment plan and recommendations.

 How is Chemotherapy-Induced Peripheral Neuropathy (CIPN) Treated ?